Geothermal Energy

 We believe scaling applications of geothermal energy holds promise in reducing greenhouse gas emissions and requires additional funding.
 As part of our 2023 research process, we closely examined organizations that are focused on expanding next-generation geothermal technologies in the US and abroad.
 In particular, we think policy advocacy for RDD&D in the US and de-risking geothermal projects to spur additional funding are especially promising.
 Ultimately, we classified Project Innerspace and Clean Air Task Force (CATF) as top recommendations for reducing climate change.
 We think Project Innerspace’s strategy of fast iteration and quickly getting next-generation technologies on a learning curve complements that of Clean Air Task Force, whose geothermal workstream focuses on superhot rock geothermal energy, which is further away from technological readiness compared to other EGS types but could offer cheaper and abundant carbon-free energy if it becomes commercially viable.
 We think this portfolio approach of supporting different geothermal technologies and strategies helps increase the likelihood of advancing the geothermal sector.
 For more information on our recommendations, see our Project Innerspace and CATF deep dive reports.

 This work has greatly benefited from the feedback provided by various advisors, experts, and reviewers throughout the research process.
 Giving Green is grateful to those who shared their time, experience, and ideas.
-We would especially like to acknowledge the principal reviewer, Arthur Reis, P.G., for providing a deep review of this report during its final stages of development.
+We would especially like to acknowledge the principal reviewer, Arthur Reis, P.G., for providing a deep review of the 2023 version of this report during its final stages of development.
+All opinions remain those of Giving Green alone, and any remaining errors are our own.

 Endnotes